theduql/duql/docs/loop.md

-Certainly!
-Let's move on to the "loop" component, maintaining the same high-quality documentation style:

 # DUQL Loop

 The `loop` function in DUQL is used for iterative processing.
 It applies a sequence of steps repeatedly to an initial dataset until a termination condition is met, typically when the step function returns an empty table.